 It enables reviewers who are checking changes to quickly locate changes

 It enables those writing comment resolutions to discover earlier comment resolutions that changed text in the scope of a current comment resolution.
 This may help them understand the rationale for an earlier change and be able to respond in a more informed fashion.
-In particular it can help detect “thrash” between to polar opposites.
+In particular, it can help detect “thrash” between polar opposites.

 The format of the tags is not hugely significant, provided that they are visually unambiguously tags.
 The Editors Notes section should describe the purpose and format using something like: